Stein-N/Resource-Config-API/README.md

 ### Yet another personal Config API to make your mods folder bigger

-Resource Config API is an API build for my personal needs for my mods, but feel free to also use it for your own mods.
+Resource Config API is an API build for my personal needs, but feel free to also use it for your own mods.

 This is an Annotation based Config API that utilizes the GSON Library, so all config files are in the json format, that provides a Config Screen for every mod that registered a Config, on Fabric ModMenu or Catalogue with Menulogue is needed for that.